RobotLocomotion/drake/doc/python_bindings.rst

 source files inside the ``bindings/pydrake`` folder.
 These bindings are installed as a single package called ``pydrake``.

-Python 2.7 is currently the only supported version for these bindings.

 .. _python-bindings-binary:

 Binary Installation for Python